ROCm/rocMLIR/README.md

 # mlir-hal
-MLIR dialect for a Hardware Abstraction Level
+MLIR dialect for a Hardware Abstraction Layer